mcastillo3/JourneyHub_AndroidApp/README.md

 Added validation to excursion date to ensure it is between the start and end of the vacation dates.
 Created options_menu and added SearchView to app bar.
 Created searchable xml file.
 Added searchable activity to Manifest.
-Added searchview to activity list menu.
+Added searchview to menu vacation list.
 Created VacationView Model to handle search functionality and displaying vacations.
 Optimized code for "adding samples" in VacationList.
+Added searchview to menu vacation list.
+Created ExcursionView Model to handle search functionality and displaying excursions.
+Optimized code for "adding samples" in VacationDetails.